galaxyproject/training-material/topics/transcriptomics/tutorials/rna-interactome/tutorial.md

 > ### {% icon question %} Questions
 >
-> 1. Whis strand of `mmu-miR-190a` is the most expressed?
+> 1. Which strand of `mmu-miR-190a` is the most expressed?
 >
 > > ### {% icon solution %} Solution
 > >